 A merger or acquisition provides a significant added value by allowing a buyer to get closer to a targeted customer base, improving the existing supply chain or ensuring access to greater amounts of capital.
 For a distressed company, a buyer’s ability to acquire another company’s assets, intellectual property, and management capability at a discounted price presents an attractive alternative to building a similar organizational infrastructure from scratch.

-Both buyers and sellers initially enter into the merger and acquisition transaction process with different goals in mind.
+In a business sale & acquisition, both buyers and sellers initially enter into the merger and acquisition transaction process with different goals in mind.
 For example, buyers are primarily ego driven since they are concerned with expected valuation, or how much they will gain from the transaction.
 On the other hand, sellers are primarily optimism driven and are more concerned with the expected target audience of the transaction.
 Simply put, sellers are most interested in who the potential buyers are and how they will impact the future of the seller’s organization.
 Therefore, a successful Merger and Acquisition transaction involves balancing the needs of both the buying and selling parties.

 Time management is an essential part of a successful Merger and Acquisition transaction.
 Unless all areas of synergy savings can be realized within a reasonable amount of time after the start of the discovery process, the prospect of “deal fatigue” increases, which dramatically diminishes the chances for success.
 From the enterprise perspective, capital markets and corporate spending priorities change over time.
 Therefore, both buyers and sellers must be able to quickly establish and quantify an identifiable amount of value in the Merger and Acquisition transaction or the deal may not be worth pursuing.